sanskritiagr/Loan-Prediction/README.md

 Libraries used: Numpy, Pandas, Matplotlib, missingno, seaborn, scipy, sklearn.
 ## Visualization:
 To gain insights into the dataset before building the model, i tried to visualize the model using some plots like:</br>
 Countplot(): Counting the number of observations in each categorical bin using bars.
 For example, after visualizing i observed that we have more males than females applying for a loan.
-Similarly we have more married couples than singles.
+Similarly we have more married couples than singles. </br>
 Histplot(): Showing the distribution of dataset.
-Our data is normally distributed which is good for us.
+Our data is normally distributed which is good for us. </br>
 Heatmap(): It shows if our attributes are codependent on one another.
-If were so, we could have simply used any one of them but all our attributes are independent.
+If were so, we could have simply used any one of them but all our attributes are independent.</br>
 Crosstab(): Computes a frequency table for 2 or more factors.
-We observed that loan status is not dependent on gender since we have almost equal ratio for male and female.
+We observed that loan status is not dependent on gender since we have almost equal ratio for male and female.</br>
 Boxplot(): Used to show distributions of numeric data values.
-We observed that we have outliers that needs to be taken care of.
+We observed that we have outliers that needs to be taken care of.</br>
 ## Data Preprocessing
-Treating NaN values: For the categorical attributes I used 'mode' to fill in the emply cells and for the numerical values, 'mean' was used.
+Treating NaN values: For the categorical attributes I used 'mode' to fill in the emply cells and for the numerical values, 'mean' was used.</br>
-Treating Outliers: We simply dropped the values which were not in the range.
+Treating Outliers: We simply dropped the values which were not in the range. </br>
-SMOTE(): Increasing the data for minority class.
+SMOTE(): Increasing the data for minority class.</br>
-MinMaxScaler: Linearly scales them down into a fixed range
+MinMaxScaler: Linearly scales them down into a fixed range. </br>
 ## Model Training
 1. Linear Regression: Accuracy- 92.59%
 2. KNN: Best Accuracy- 90.74%